 Here is a third.
 Violence is a constant in the prostitute’s life.
 She is continually abused and assaulted by pimps and customers.
 And she was abused and assaulted as a child before she ever turned her first trick.

-If these pictures ring true, then the “end demand” abolitionists could present themselves as true liberators, despite the fact that actual working prostitutes remain hostile to such “end demand” policies as criminalizing the purchase of sex.
-Moreover, the ubiquity of these characterizations may seem to lend them weight.
+If these pictures ring true, then the “end demand” abolitionists could present themselves as true liberators, despite the fact that actual working prostitutes remain hostile to “end demand” policies such as criminalizing the purchase of sex.
+Moreover, the ubiquity of these characterizations of prostitution may seem to lend them weight.
 Everywhere you turn on the World Wide Web, these claims confront you.
 Behind the ubiquity, however, lies little of substance.
 A thin veneer of articles and studies whose quality is very mixed buttresses very strong and unqualified claims that are simply amplified from one writer to another, one web site to another, one report to another.

 The question remains pressing: what do we really know about prostitution?
 A searcher might begin with two recent studies that stand out for their ambition and thoroughness.
 They are among the best investigations we have.
 They are worth taking some time to explore.